-OUR LONG HAUL FLIGHT ESSENTIALS
+OUR LONG-HAUL FLIGHT ESSENTIALS

+Documents are pretty obvious, not only as long-haul flight essentials but also for shorter ones.
 I always take all our documents with us in carry-on bags.
 I’m not talking about obvious things as passport and, documents needed to cross the border.
 But I am a little old-fashioned and I like to have printed such things as:

 - our itinerary, which we do in Excel with the estimated budget